 The IAMAT team is dedicated to bringing you the most up-to-date and comprehensive travel health advice to help you plan a healthy trip.

 The website’s goal is to provide up-to-date and verified health information, news about our travel medicine scholarships, and a current listing of IAMAT-affiliated English-speaking doctors around the world to international travellers, travel health providers, family doctors, nurses, and mental health practitioners.

 The travel health recommendations on our website are intended as guidelines only.
 The health information provided on www.iamat.org is meant to complement, not substitute, the advice of your healthcare provider.
 To ensure that all your travel health needs are covered, seek further assistance from your doctor or travel health clinic.

 We update our travel health recommendations daily and only report confirmed cases.

 Our recommendations are based on information from our local medical and public health collaborators around the world, the latest developments in travel medicine research, and active participation in travel medicine networks.
-Other sources include the World Health Organization, the Centers for Disease Control and Prevention, the International Society for Infectious Diseases' ProMED-mail service, and peer reviewed articles in medical and scientific journals.
+Other sources include the World Health Organization, the Centers for Disease Control and Prevention, the Committee to Advise on Tropical Medicine and Travel (CATMAT), NaTHNaC, the International Society for Infectious Diseases' ProMED-mail service, and peer reviewed articles in medical and scientific journals.

 Note that some health risks are not officially reported or under reported, preventing us from giving you the full picture.